Skip Navigation

 Module availability varies from year to year and will be subject to minimum student numbers being achieved.
 Places will be allocated on a first come first served basis.
 Due to the popularity of some modules it may be that the module is fully booked when your application is received.
 We will include your details on a waiting list and allocate you a place on the next available intake.

-This module cannot be studied as a standalone module, please see the MSc Advance Clinical Practice programme webpage for details about the full programme.
+Please see the MSc Advance Clinical Practice programme webpage for details about the full programme.

 Contact us